-How can teachers manage emails better in 2020?
+How can teachers manage their emails better?

 Originally invented to help us communicate better, today you would be forgiven for thinking that emails are unhelpful and a workload burden.

 In 1993, I recall sitting alongside my head of department, observing them typing a message on a computer to another colleague who worked in the same building.
 Sending a message electronically was quite the revolution at the time, particularly in schools.
 Gone was the need to walk to the staffroom and post a slip of paper (memo) in 80 or 90 different pigeonholes.
 One email now did the same job, and I remember him feeling quite smug about the fact that his workload had improved.
 As a new teacher, I looked on with a sense of wonder…

 Fast forward almost 30 years and today, with the outburst of social media, mobile devices in everyone’s hands and application notifications 24/7, you can start to get a sense of why so many human beings are wishing to disconnect and where we have gone wrong with our email use.

 Time and time again, research into teacher workload suggests that teachers, working in independent and state schools in England are working in excess of 45 to 55 hours per week just to keep up with the day job.
 With most full-time teachers tied into the classroom to deliver ~20 hours of teaching per week, and with an endless pile of marking to do, trying to keep on top of an endless supply of email messages is an additional burden yet to be taken seriously.